Here you will find information about how the council deals with potholes and roads maintenance.

 Potholes are defects in the highway surface, which are surrounded by surfacing material on all sides.
-They can develop suddenly and our response depends on the size, depth and location of the pothole, and the risk it presents to the public.
+They can develop suddenly, and our response depends on the size, depth and location of the pothole, and the risk it presents to the public.

 The A1, A19 and A69 are the responsibility of National Highways, not the council.
-Report potholes on these roads by calling them on 0300 123 5000 or emailing firstname.lastname@example.org
+Report potholes on these roads by contacting the National Highways help centre or emailing email@example.com

 We look after the rest of Northumberland’s highways – otherwise known as the roads, pavements and grass verges.
 Use the online form if you spot a damaged surface on one of our roads.

 report a pothole or road maintenance problem here